Akarshjha03/JavaWebEclipse/Readme.md

 ### Project 1 - MAVEN Project

 This project demonstrates the use of Maven for dependency management in a Java web application.
 Maven is a powerful build automation tool used primarily for Java projects.
-It simplifies the process of managing project dependencies, building, and deploying applications.
+It simplifies the process of managing project dependencies, and building, and deploying applications.

 #### Features:
 - Maven project structure